ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/retries.md

 # Automatic retries

 Sometimes requests fail.
-When these requests fail for transient issues, $productName$ can automatically retry the request.
+When these requests fail for transient issues, Emissary can automatically retry the request.

-Retry policy can be set for all $productName$ mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings).
+Retry policy can be set for all Emissary mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings).
 Generally speaking, you should set `retry_policy` on a per mapping basis.
 Global retries can easily result in unexpected cascade failures.

 > Note that when setting `retry_policy`, adjusting `max_retries` in the [circuit breaker](https://www.getambassador.io/docs/edge-stack/pre-release/topics/using/circuit-breakers/) configuration should also be considered in order to account for all desired retries.